bsamek/evergreen-wiki/Developing-Running-an-Evergreen-Instance.md

  * `Owner`: the GitHub owner of a project (e.g. "mongodb")
  * `Repo Name`: the GitHub repository name (e.g. "mongo-tools")

-The variables section let's you define project-level expansions.
+The variables section lets you define project-level expansions.
 You shouldn't have to add any special variables to run the sample repository.
 Click Save Changes.